 Typically, the first indication of distress is the brown staining of the Concrete surface nearest to the corroding embedded steel.
 This staining is caused by the permeation of iron ions through microcracks in the Concrete to the surface and is often accompanied by the macrocracking of the Concrete shortly afterwards.

-The cracking occurs because certain steel corrosion products, such as iron oxides, have a substantially greater volume than the metallic element (iron) from which it was formed.
-The forces generated by this expansive process exceed the tensile strength of the Concrete, resulting in cracking.
+The cracking occurs because certain steel corrosion products, such as iron oxides, have a substantially greater volume than the metallic element (iron) from which they were formed.
+The forces generated by this expansive process exceed the concrete’s tensile strength, resulting in cracking.

 Steel corrosion not only causes structural distress or disfigurement due to staining, cracking, and spalling of the Concrete, but also reduces the compressive strength of the structure (due to the damaged Concrete), and more critically, it can often cause structural failure due to the reduced cross-section and hence reduced tensile capacity of the steel.

-This reduced tensile capacity is usually only significant in localised areas and is more structurally critical with prestressing steel tendons than reinforcing bars.
-This is because the load cannot be easily redistributed in a pre-or post-tensioned structure, unlike cast-in-situ structures.
+This reduced tensile capacity is usually significant only in localised areas and is more structurally critical for prestressing steel tendons than for reinforcing bars.
+This is because the load cannot be easily redistributed in a pre- or post-tensioned structure, unlike in cast-in-situ structures.

 As an example of the extreme damage which can occur with steel in cracked and stained Concrete, it is common to find that 60 or 70% of the cross-section has corroded through.

-All Concrete corrosion engineers have their apocryphal stories describing structures where there has been a 100% section loss of the steel reinforcement.
+All Concrete corrosion engineers have apocryphal stories about structures where there has been a 100% loss of steel reinforcement section.
 In certain circumstances, this can be seen at many points.

 Mechanisms